---

 ### Publish your transformed data

-In the top right of the screen, select "Create API Endpoint" and select the `endpoint` Node.
-Congratulations!
-It's published and ready to be consumed.
+Select "Create API Endpoint" and select the `endpoint` Node.
+It's published and ready for use.

 Rename the chart "Sales Trend" and select and Area Chart.
 Under the "Data" tab, select `ts` as the index and `total_sales` as the category.